 This is called a transdermal method of delivery, and it’s nothing new: in fact, it’s similar to a nicotine patch, which smokers use to relieve themselves of cravings while they’re trying to quit.
 But although there’s a firm base for this technology in the smoking world, how much evidence is there from a nutritional standpoint?
 When asking yourself “do vitamin patches work?” the answer is harder to figure out than it first appears.

 Google ‘wellness supplements’ and you’ll get a staggering 300m+ results, covering everything from quick-fix solutions, dietary aids, fitness formulas, and celebrity-endorsed products to the latest wellness trends to hit the market.
 Gone are the days when a tablet was the only way to get your vitamin fix.

 If you aren’t a fan of swallowing pills and don’t like needles, then patches could appear to be a good alternative.
 Read on to discover all about this trend that is appearing in health stores around the world and online.
 Should we rely on this method to get our daily quota of vitamins, or are they simply too good to be true?

 An expert on vitamins and supplements, Kathryn Danzey is the founder of Rejuvenated, the health supplements company best known for launching the multi-award-winning Collagen Shots drink.

-What are vitamin skin patches and how do they work?
+What are vitamin patches and how do they work?

 Different brands recommend different patch wear durations, but generally they can be worn for eight hours, through the day or night.

-Kathryn Danzey is the founder of Rejuvenated health supplements and an expert on vitamins and supplements.
-‘To maximize the effectiveness of vitamin patches it’s important to remember not to apply a body lotion to the area where you are going to fix the patch, and to ensure they are stuck to clean skin,’ she advises.
+Founder of Rejuvenated supplements Kathryn Danzey said: ‘To maximize the effectiveness of vitamin patches it’s important to remember not to apply a body lotion to the area where you are going to fix the patch, and to ensure they are stuck to clean skin,’ she advises.

 Who are vitamin skin patches for?